 The funds were available to be drawn prior to June 30, 2021 (the "Availability Period").
-During the Availability Period, Pala was entitled to a 4% per annum commitment fee on amounts available to be drawn but not yet advanced (the "Commitment Fee").
+During the Availability Period, Pala was entitled to a 4% per annum commitment fee on amounts available to be drawn but not advanced (the "Commitment Fee").

-The 2021 Credit Facility includes an accordion feature whereby, subject to the agreement of the parties and the satisfaction of other applicable conditions, additional drawings of up to \$15,000 are permitted at any time prior to the maturity date.
-Pala has confirmed its intention to make the accordion feature available to the Company as needed.
-Subsequent to quarter-end the Company drew \$7,500 under the accordion feature.
+The 2021 Credit Facility included an accordion feature whereby, subject to the agreement of the parties and the satisfaction of other applicable conditions, additional drawings of up to \$15,000 were permitted at any time prior to the maturity date.
+The Company drew \$15,000 under the 2021 Credit Facility in the first quarter of 2021 and the full \$15,000 under the accordion feature in the second quarter of 2021.
+As a result, the full \$30,000 has been drawn by the Company.